Suggested travel routes for two weeks in South India

 Mysore is another haven for history lovers, though far better maintained and spectacularly opulent.
 Those who can handle the spice should try the famous Mysore Masala Dosa, a paper-thin rice pancake lined with chilli paste and fried potatoes.
 End your trip further down south among the lagoons of Kerala.
 It’s hard to recommend only one stop in this gorgeous state.
 However, we’d suggest Alleppey for a night out on the backwaters, Munnar for its weather and tea, and Kochi for the culture-seekers.
 These make for a great two weeks in South India.

 Highlights: Pace yourself between hyperactivity and relaxation as you tread the different elements of a vibrant region.

-Good to know: This route isn’t that well connected by trains, which may mean longer trips on buses, usually overnight, better for active travellers.
+Good to know: This suggested travel route for two weeks in South India isn’t well connected by trains, which may mean longer trips on buses, usually overnight, better for active travellers.

 The Deep South

-Chennai – Pondicherry – Tanjavur – Madurai – Munnar – Backwaters – Fort Kochi
+Chennai – Pondicherry – Tanjavur – Madurai – Munnar – Alleppey – Kochi (route on GoogleMaps)

 Travel down into the bastions of South Indian Pride – Tamil Nadu and Kerala.
 Two states that seem somehow both diametrically opposed in culture yet overflowing with similarities.